Composting for Beginners

 Manure, grass clippings, hay or straw that may have been treated with certain herbicides can be composted with caution.
 Some herbicides, while doing no harm to these plants or animals, can remain in livestock manure, grass clippings or straw, and damage garden plants.
-Ask the source about potential herbicides used, and contact your local WVU Extension Service agent for clarification on if a treated product would be safe to use in a compost pile.
+Ask the source about potential herbicides used, and contact your local WVU Extension agent for clarification on if a treated product would be safe to use in a compost pile.

 Building a Compost Pile

 For best results, a compost pile should be a minimum of 3 cubic feet in size (3 feet wide by 3 feet long by 3 feet tall), but not larger than 5 cubic feet.
 This is the optimum size range to allow the pile to heat to the correct temperature to decompose material quickly, maintain heat during colder months and allow for enough air flow.